moditect/jfrunit-examples/README.md

 mvn clean verify
 ```

-In each test class, there's a method `...Regression()` with an assertion that's commented out.
+In each test class, there's a method `...Regression()` which is commented out.
 When commenting it in, this test should fail due to a performance "regresssion",
 e.g. due to higher memory allocation than expected, more IO, or more SQL statements.

+[JMC Agent](https://developers.redhat.com/blog/2020/10/29/collect-jdk-flight-recorder-events-at-runtime-with-jmc-agent) is used in the `TodoResourceSqlStatementsTest`
+for emitting JFR events from Hibernate / its connection pool.
+As JMC Agent isn't available as a Maven dependency on Maven Central,
+it is retrieved using the `download-maven-plugin` from the https://github.com/adoptium/jmc-overrides/releases[Adoptium JMC Overrides project].

 ## Running in the IDE